seejohnrun/seejohnrun.github.io/_posts/2009-11-17-fam-fam-fam.markdown

 	<li>Jersey <code>(je)</code></li>
 	<li>St. Martin <code>(mf)</code></li>
 </ul>
 I made up these icons to match the existing set for these extra countries, and have attached them here.
-Feel free to use them anywhere you d like to round out your flag set.
+Feel free to use them anywhere you'd like to round out your flag set.
 They're the same dimensions as the original set.

 Enjoy!